Randulfe/kasazapp/README.md

 # Coding Challenge for Kasaz

-React and Node.js application built for a job interview in less than one day (in kind of a hurry) which basically searches with different filters the type of flats and houses for buying in Barcelona.
+React, Node.js and Bootstrap 4 application built for a job interview in less than one day (in kind of a hurry) which basically searches with different filters the type of flats and houses for buying in Barcelona.

 # Instruction